Jahia/widen-asset-picker/README.md

     ![][030]

 #### From the store
-1. In jContent,navigate to `Administration`.
+1. In jContent, navigate to `Administration`.
 2. In the `Server` section, expand the `Modules and Extensions` entry and click `Modules`.
 3. From the right panel, click `Available modules` and search for **widen**.